$X_0(2900)$ and its spin partners production in the $B^+$ decay process: and its spin partners Productions in the decay process

 \subsection{Effective Lagrangian}

-As discussed above, the contribution of the loop in Fig.~\ref{Fig:Hadronlevel}-(b) is expected to be dominant for the process $B^+ \to D^+ X_0(2900)$ when one considers $X_0(2900)$ as the $\bar{D}^\ast K^\ast$ molecular state.
-In the present work, all the hadron interactions are described by the effective Lagrangian.
-As for the effective Lagrangian describe the coupling between $X_0(2900)$ and its component, we employ the simple $S$-wave coupling, which is~\cite{Xiao:2020ltm},
+As discussed above, the contribution of the loop illustrated in Fig.~\ref{Fig:Hadronlevel}-(b) and Fig.~\ref{Fig:HadronLevel2} are anticipated to be dominant for the process $B^+ \to D^{(\ast)+} X_0, \tilde{X}_1, \tilde{X}_2$ when considering $X_0(2900)$ as the $\bar{D}^\ast K^\ast$ molecular state with $I(J^P)=0(0^+)$, while $\tilde{X}_1, \tilde{X}_2$ are the spin partner of $X_0(2900)$ with $J=1$ and $J=2$, respectively.
+In this study, all the hadron interactions are described by the effective Lagrangian.
+As for the effective Lagrangian for the coupling between $X_0$ and $\tilde{X}_{1,2}$ with its component, we employ the simple $S$-wave coupling, which are~\cite{Xiao:2020ltm},

-where $g_{X_0}$ is the effective coupling constant, and its value will be discussed later.
-As for the weak interaction vertex $B^+ \to D_{s1}^+(2460) \bar{D}^{\ast 0}$, we utilize the parametrized hadronic matrix elements obtained by the effective Hamiltonian at the quark level, which are~\cite{Cheng:2003sm,Soni:2021fky},
+where $g_{X_0}$ and $g_{\tilde{X_1}/\tilde{X_2}}$ are the effective coupling constants, and their values will be discussed later.
+As for the weak interaction vertex $B^+ \to D_{s1}^+(2460)/D_{s0}^+(2317) \bar{D}^{\ast 0}$, we utilize the parametrized hadronic matrix elements obtained by the effective Hamiltonian at the quark level, which are~\cite{Cheng:2003sm,Soni:2021fky},

-with $J_\mu = \bar{q}_1 \gamma_\mu(1-\gamma_5)q_2$, $P_\mu=p_\mu +p_{2\mu}$ and $q_\mu =p_\mu-p_{2\mu}$. $A_{0,1,2}(q^2)$ and $A_V(q^2)$ are the weak transition form factors, while $A_3(q^2)$ is the linear combination of form factors $A_1(q^2)$ and $A_2(q^2)$, which is~\cite{Cheng:2003sm},
+with $J_\mu = \bar{q}_1 \gamma_\mu(1-\gamma_5)q_2$, $P_\mu=p_{0\mu} +p_{2\mu}$ and $q_\mu =p_{0\mu}-p_{2\mu}$. $A_{0,1,2}(q^2)$ and $V(q^2)$ are the weak transition form factors, while $A_3(q^2)$ is the linear combination of form factors $A_1(q^2)$ and $A_2(q^2)$, which is~\cite{Cheng:2003sm},